Bryan-2680/Cybersecurity-GRC-portfolio/projects/sql-analysis/log-analysis.md

 ---

+## 7. Framework Alignment
+This project supports the NIST Cybersecurity Framework – Detect function (anomalies and events; security continuous monitoring), and reinforces Protect through the authentication and access-control recommendations

+---

-## 7. Conclusion
+## 8. Conclusion
 Security monitoring is a key component of effective cybersecurity risk management.

-By identifying unusual patterns and behaviours in system logs, organisations can detect potential threats early, investigate suspicious activity, and take action to reduce operational and security risk.
+By querying log data for unusual patterns — and, importantly, interpreting those patterns against a baseline — organisations can detect potential threats early, investigate suspicious activity, and improve controls.

-This project demonstrates how structured analysis of log data supports both incident detection and ongoing control improvement.
+This project demonstrates how structured SQL-based log analysis supports both incident detection and ongoing control improvement.